fhollenbach/Polisci209_2018/pages/syllabus.md

            deduct points from your participation/attendance grade.
     - If you do have health problems that do not allow you to perform well in class, please come talk to ma ASAP.
 I am willing to work with you, but this is only possible if you come talk to me early enough.

-- Three writing assignment: 30% of class grade (10% each)
+- Two writing assignment: 30% of class grade (15% each)
-	- The writing assignments in this class will be short memos (each 700 words) and are supposed to prepare you for real world work assignments.
+	- The writing assignments in this class will be memos (1000 - 1500 words) and are supposed to prepare you for real world work assignments.
 They will involve work with data in
-          R. The writing assigments will be structured with the requirements of the modern work place in mind.
-For each of the three assignment you will provide a first draft to a fellow student, who will provide comments.
-You will incorporate the comments and will then be graded on the final version.
+          R. The writing assigments will be structured with the requirements of the modern work place in mind and you will receive detailed instructions.
+For both assignment you will provide a first draft to a fellow student, who will provide comments (via eCampus).
+You will incorporate the comments and will then be graded and receive additional comments by us on the final version. __To pass this course, you must pass the writing components.__
-		  Your comments to your fellow students will be graded like a homework exercise.
+		  Your comments to your fellow students will be graded as a homework exercise.
 		  __All versions of the written assignments (first & final draft) are to be submitted via eCampus prior to class on the day they are due.
-Peer-review feedback is also submitted on eCampus__
+Peer-review feedback will also be submitted on eCampus.__

+- Two in-class quizzes: 5% of class grade (2.5% each)
+  - We will have two short quizzes during the semester to make sure that everyone is keeping up and give you some insight in how the final exam will look.
+Each quiz swill be announced at least one week prior and will take about 10-15 minutes of class time.

-- Final Exam (cumulative): 30% of class grade
+- Final Exam (cumulative): 25% of class grade
 	- The final exam will cover the material from the whole class and will be worth 25% of your class grade.
 The exams focus on all of the material covered up to the exam, including the